-Typically, the process takes about four weeks once the application is complete and the student is regularly admissible.
-Files needing committee review may take longer.
+Typically, the process takes about four weeks once the application is complete; files needing committee review may take longer.
 An additional letter, detailing an admitted student’s merit-based scholarship, is sent with the admission decision.

 Once you have made your final decision, you can reply to your offer of admission within your Eckerd College portal.
-If you choose to attend Eckerd, you must submit your $400 enrollment deposit within your portal, on our dedicated deposit web page or by sending a check along with the reservation form that is included with your acceptance letter.
-The enrollment deposit is May 1st.
+If you choose to attend Eckerd, you must submit your $400 enrollment deposit within your portal, on our dedicated deposit page or by sending a check along with the reservation form that is included with your acceptance letter.
+The enrollment deposit is due May 1st.
 This deposit will be credited to your account and deducted from your fees at the time of registration.
 Deposits are refundable until May 1st.

 Eckerd College supports students taking a gap year to enrich themselves academically through travel, internships, volunteer work or other interests.
 Students pursuing a gap year may request a deferral of their enrollment for up to one year.
 A student who has been accepted for admission must submit a statement in writing which explains their plans during the time of deferral.
-Requests should be addressed to the Director of Admission and must be approved on or before May 1 for students admitted for Autumn/Fall term or by December 1 for candidates admitted for Winter/Spring term.
+Requests should be addressed to the Dean of Admission and must be approved on or before May 1 for students admitted for Autumn/Fall term or by December 1 for candidates admitted for Winter/Spring term.

 If the request is approved, in order to secure a place at Eckerd for the following year and retain an academic scholarship award, a $400 non-refundable enrollment deposit must be paid.

 Candidates who defer admission and take more than 12 hours of college coursework during their deferral, or who wish to defer their enrollment for a period greater than one year, will need to re-apply for admission and scholarship.
 Students taking more than 12 hours of college coursework should re-apply as a Transfer Student.